$49 – $229

 Learn how people are using cannabis to alleviate glaucoma pain.

-Glaucoma is the leading cause of irreversible blindness worldwide, with estimates that nearly 80 million people will have the disease by the year 2020 .
+Glaucoma is the leading cause of irreversible blindness worldwide, with estimates that nearly 80 million people were diagnosed with the disease by the end of 2020 .

 Often labeled the “sneak thief of sight,” many people are left undiagnosed — leading to permanent and irreversible vision loss .
 It’s characterized by increased pressure in the eyeball.
 Reducing this pressure within the eye is the only known treatment in the disorder.